localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ### Upload Application Code

-MSAF requires that all application code resides in S3.
+MSF requires that all application code resides in S3.

 Create an S3 bucket and upload the compiled Flink application jar.